aroberts1228/ebdbackup/content/blog/tools-i-use.md

 **Google Drive** While I prefer Dropbox for business file sharing, Google Drive is my go to cloud storage for personal backups and collaborations involving documents.
 Google Docs allows your team to edit documents and spreadsheets in real time.
 Google photos, which is a part of Google Drive, is excellent for backing up all of your photos from your phone and computer.
 With 15GB to start with for free, it is worth checking out. <a href="https://drive.google.com/" target="_blank">Google Drive</a>

-**Illustrator** This is my go to program when it comes to vector graphics.
+**Illustrator** This is my program of choice when it comes to vector graphics.
 Most of my Illustrator projects are logos and icons, but I also use it in print design and other graphic design projects.
 Illustrator pairs really well with Photoshop to cover all of your design needs. <a href="http://www.adobe.com/products/illustrator.html" target="_blank">Illustrator</a>

 **Inkscape** If you need a free vector graphic editor, Inkscape is for you.
 I have personally moved on to Adobe Illustrator in my work, but much like GIMP, I used Inkscape for a while because it is free and open source.
 Much like GIMP vs Photoshop, Inkscape can do most everything Illustrator can do, but it can be a bit clunky to use if you are familiar with Adobe software.
 If cost is the biggest factor for you, give Inkscape a try. <a href="https://inkscape.org/en/" target="_blank">Inkscape</a>